dbak5/CybesecurityResourcesTools/README.md

 This is a **_work in progress_**.

-This is a collection of resources and tools I've collected from my journey into cyber.
+This is a collection of resources and tools I've collected from my journey into cyber - with a main focus on Australia.

 Contents: